TrilemmaFoundation/GT-MSA-Spring-26/README.md

 ### Work cadence
 1. Weekly office hour participation is expected (sending questions in advance or attending meetings)
-2. Weekly progress should be visible in your team repository
+2. Weekly progress should be visible in your team repository (all work should be committed and pushed your repo, not the templates)
-3. If nothing is pushed, we assume no work is being done
+3. If nothing is pushed to your fork, we assume no work is being done
+4. If you find a bug or want to improve the templates directly, feel free to create a PR in the template repo (this is not mandatory)

 ### Collaboration norms
 1. Share intermediate work early, including partial work, and drafts